arunjoe1/react-project/README.md

 # react-project
-react project with GET and POST methos
+react project with GET and POST methods